ankidroid/Anki-Android/FAQ.md

 Fixed n files
 ```

 If m and n are both greater than 0 then the script has worked, and it's just a matter of [copying the files to your Android device](https://github.com/ankidroid/Anki-Android/wiki/FAQ#why-doesnt-my-sound-or-image-work-on-ankidroid).
-Please kindly understand that we cannot directly provide support on this issue, as it's not an AnkiDroid issue.
+Please kindly understand that we cannot directly provide support on the image occlusion add-on or fixing broken svg images.

 ### I have too many media files and can't copy them all to my device
 Unfortunately there is a limitation on the number of files which can be stored in one folder on the FAT filesystem used by default on most Android devices.